Bonnie Bartlett: Screen Actors Guild

 Bartlett and Daniels both served on the Screen Actors Guild's board of directors.

 Awards and honors

 Bartlett was added to the Hall of Honor at her alma mater, Moline High School in Moline, Illinois.

 Personal life

 Bartlett met William Daniels at Northwestern University.
 They were married on June 30, 1951.

 In 1961, she gave birth to a son, who died 24 hours later.
 They adopted two sons: Michael, who became an assistant director and stage manager in Los Angeles, and Robert, who became an artist and computer graphics designer based in New York City.
+They also have four grandchildren, two through their son, Michael and another two through their other son, Robert.